Thailand is the second-largest healthcare market in Southeast Asia after Indonesia making up roughly about 20% of the region’s expenditure.

 • Regulatory Body: The Drug Control Division of the TFDA (Thai Food and Drug Administration) is responsible for registration, licensing, surveillance, inspection, and adverse event monitoring for all pharmaceuticals and pharmaceutical companies in Thailand

-• Application Format: The format followed for submission & Drug registration is ACTD (ASEAN Common Technical Document) and additional country-specific requirements
+• Application Format: The format followed for submission and drug registration is ACTD (ASEAN Common Technical Document) and additional country-specific requirements

 • Type of Application: Registration requirements differ for general drugs such as generics, new medicines, new generics, and traditional drugs.